BonsaiDen/JavaScript-Garden/doc/timeouts.md

     }
     bar();

-Since `eval` is not getting [called directly](#eval) here, the string passed to `setTimeout` will get executed in the global scope; thus, it will not use the local variable `foo` from the scope of `bar`.
+Since `eval` is not getting called [directly](#eval) in this case, the string passed to `setTimeout` will get executed in the *global scope*; thus, it will not use the local variable `foo` from the scope of `bar`.

-It is further recommended to **not** use a string to pass arguments to the function that will get called.
+It is further recommended to **not** use a string for passing arguments to the function that will get called by either of the timeout functions.

     function foo(a, b, c) {}